 the drawing shed works closely with University of East London (IHHD) on the relationship between creativity, networks and community cohesion.
 We have five years of diverse experience using our mobile studios to deliver contemporary arts projects that engage people on various levels always extending a real but critical dialogue.
 The artists often develop long-term relationships with individuals which allow complex and rich collaborations to emerge as trust develops.
 Integral to our work is a strong focus on developing dialogue that includes elements of friction and contested ideas, and the celebration of difference through the content of visual arts projects.
 Alongside this, we also respond as individuals and in collaboration to commission briefs for site specific and other work that extends our ideas and practice.
 While the work is led by Labern and Lloyd as lead artists, other artists are brought into the team for their willingness to engage with the unpredictable.

-Funded by Arts Council England (ACE) in addition to local council ward funds and charitable trusts, the drawing shed has worked with diverse partners including: Well London with the Institute of Health and Human Development at University of East London (UEL/IHHD) and London Sustainability Exchange; Arts Council England (ACE); Goldsmiths College, University of London; Forest YMCA; Allies and Morrison; Dohaland; University of Qatar; Pentonville Prison; BAAT; A New Direction; Local Authorities; primary & secondary schools, including Walthamstow School for Girls; Walthamstow International Film Festival and E17 Art Trail; New Work Network; London Arts and Health Forum (LAHF); Live Art Development Agency; Studio Polpo; Immediate Theatre; Proboscis; Campaign for Drawing (Big Draw national award winners 2009), Heart in the Community (Public Health/Social Action for Health), Pakistani Community Forum, Well London Phase Two/UEL, and most recently in 2014 for Text Festival with Bury Art Museum and Sculpture Centre with The Public Typing Pool and residency, Bury Light Nights with the commission ‘Artificial Sunshine‘ and Wandsworth Arts Council and Public Health, for Some[w]Here research.
+With project funding from Arts Council England (ACE) in addition to local Council and ward funds as well as charitable trusts, the drawing shed has worked with diverse partners including: Well London with the Institute of Health and Human Development at University of East London (UEL/IHHD) and London Sustainability Exchange; Arts Council England (ACE); Goldsmiths College, University of London; Forest YMCA; Allies and Morrison; Dohaland; University of Qatar; Pentonville Prison; BAAT; A New Direction; Local Authorities; primary & secondary schools, including Walthamstow School for Girls; Walthamstow International Film Festival and E17 Art Trail; New Work Network; London Arts and Health Forum (LAHF); Live Art Development Agency; Studio Polpo; Immediate Theatre; Proboscis; Campaign for Drawing (Big Draw national award winners 2009), Heart in the Community (Public Health/Social Action for Health), Pakistani Community Forum, Well London Phase Two/UEL, and most recently in 2014 for Text Festival with Bury Art Museum and Sculpture Centre with The Public Typing Pool and residency, Bury Light Nights with the commission ‘Artificial Sunshine‘ and Wandsworth Arts Council and Public Health, for Some[w]Here.